DiamondBullet54/Firefox-Tweet-Downloader/README.md

 # Firefox-Tweet-Downloader
- An addon for firefox that lets you download tweets at their native resolutions.
+ An addon for firefox that lets you download image tweets at their native resolutions.

 # Addon Use
 This addon will create a download button on your Right-Click menu <br />